awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 ## Gestures<a name="ipad_gestures"></a>

-The following are the gestures that are supported for the Amazon WorkSpaces iPad client application\.
+The following gestures are supported for the Amazon WorkSpaces iPad client application\.

 Single tap
 Equivalent to a single click in Windows\.